aquillen/active_membrane/README.md

 Here ${\bf u}, {\bf p} \in {\mathbb R}^2$ and ${\bf u}({\bf x}, t)$, ${\bf p}({\bf x},t)$ with ${\bf x} \in \Omega$ and $\Omega$ is a two-dimensional domain.
 The real parameters $A, \pi_k, p_* >0$.

 The system represents an active membrane.
 The system exhibits two limit cycles.
 One rotates in the opposite direction of the other.

+The image below shows an integration on a circular domain with $A=3$, $\pi_k = 0.1$, $p_*=0.5$ on a circular domain with zero Dirchlet boundary condition.

 <img src="https://github.com/aquillen/active_membrane/blob/main/Circ_v003_tryvel_625c.png" alt="">